The language of wine and its misuse

 Cupaje or cupatge is a Gallicism, recently incorporated into the Spanish and Catalan dictionaries, as opposed to ensamblaje, which has been with us for a long time, as the eminent philologist Joan Corominas testifies in his Diccionarios Críticos Etimológicos de las lenguas catalana y castellana (Critical Etymological Dictionaries of the Catalan and Spanish languages).
 We are facing a dichotomy, a question of quality versus mechanics.
 Art versus craftsmanship.

-Since the creation of the AOCs, there are rules that regulate what winegrowers can and cannot do.
+Since the creation of the AOCs, rules regulate what winegrowers can and cannot do.
 In Burgundy, coupage (adding a little water or other wine to increase the alcohol content) is prohibited and wines are made from a single grape variety (pinot noir or chardonnay).
 Elsewhere, blending to make a wine from different grape varieties is permitted, but only under certain conditions.

 Giacomo Tachis, the emeritus Piedmontese winemaker, author of the great Tuscan and Sardinian revolution of the 1980s (Sassicaia, Tignanello, Solaia, Terre Brune, Cervarodella Sala), liked to repeat: “Io non sono un enologo, sono un umilemescolavino”, “I am not an oenologist, I am a humble wine blender”.
 He boasted of never having made a single-varietal wine.